kikawet/AKSPrimalityTest-CSharp/README.md

 Proof of concept programming AKS primality test in c# using vscode with remote code using a docker container

+the solution is split in multiple projects:

+  - AKSBuild: console program that reads number from console then outputs if is prime
+  - AKSService: library that contains the tests
+  - AKSService.Tests: Xunit tests of the service

 ## ⚡ Getting Started

 1. clone the code